conradhalling/jekyll-theme-chirpy/_posts/2024-05-31-otter-river-day-two.md

 media_subpath: /assets/img/2024-05-31/
 ---

-On Friday, May 31, 2024, I rode the second and last segment of a tour to Otter River State Forest, where I planned to camp with fellow members of the Appalachian Mountain Club from the Worcester area.
+On Friday, May 31, 2024, I rode the second segment of a tour to Otter River State Forest, where I planned to camp with fellow members of the Appalachian Mountain Club from the Worcester area.
 (For the first day of this tour, see